 Electricity

-Repair category 1
+Repair category 2

 Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+Aspects of the electrical installation are dated and the system should be checked as a precaution by a registered electrician and upgraded if necessary.

 Gas

-Repair category 1
+Repair category 2

 Notes In the interests of safety and in light of recent regulations it would be prudent to have all gas appliances checked by a Gas Safe registered contractor.

+Water, plumbing and bathroom fittings

+Repair category 2

-Water, plumbing and bathroom fittings Repair category 1 Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
+Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
 No inspection has been possible to enclosed timbers beneath wet appliances and no comment has been made on the condition of unseen areas.
 Watertight seals will require to be regularly checked and replaced, to prevent water damage to adjoining areas.
 Sanitary fittings appear serviceable however surround seals, tiling and finishes should be checked and maintained watertight.
 We were unable to view concealed areas below sanitary fittings and cannot confirm they are free from damp or other defects.
+Upgrading of plumbing and sanitary ware should be envisaged.
+Some older style components were noted within the plumbing system.
+A reputable contractor should check the entire system and upgrade as necessary.

 Heating and hot water

-Repair category 1
+Repair category 2

 Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.
+Aspects of the Central Heating/Hot Water system may be nearing the end of their economic life span and replacement should be anticipated.
+Estimates are advised.